-What are the warning signs that someone has suffered a concussion?
+What are the warning signs of concussion?

 What is the first step to take if you believe you or a family member has suffered a concussion?

 Seek medical attention immediately.
 A concussion is considered a mild brain injury, as the brain is forced against the inside of the skull due to a traumatic event.
 Emergency medicine providers are trained to diagnose concussions and rule out a potentially more serious injury.
 If a concussion occurs during sports practice or a game, immediately stop playing and inform the athletic coach or trainer.

 What are the dangers of not seeking treatment?